isolver/ioHub/docs/iohub/api_and_manual/device_details/eyetracker_interface/SR_Research_Implementation_Notes.rst

 Installing other Necessary SR Research Software
 ##################################################

-The EyeLink implementation of the ioHub common eye tracker interface uses the pyLink module written by SR Research.
-For Windows, this package is bundled with ioHub, so no extra display side software installation should be needed to use the ioHub Common Eye Tracker Interface with the EyeLink.
+The EyeLink implementation of the ioHub Common Eye Tracker Interface uses the pyLink module written by SR Research.
+This package is bundled with ioHub, so no extra display side software installation should be needed to use the ioHub Common Eye Tracker Interface with the EyeLink.

 For Linux or OS X tests, pyLink will need to be installed and functioning for ioHub to have any chance of running.

 Default SR Research EyeLink Device Settings
 ############################################